Skip to main content

 Conservation And Sustainability

 The park's small size relative to its visitor numbers creates significant management challenges.
 Concentrated foot traffic on popular ridges and cliff tops causes soil erosion and vegetation damage, addressed by boardwalk installation and trail hardening in the most affected areas.
 Access restrictions around lake shores protect nesting black-throated diver during the breeding season.
-Campfire regulations minimize fire risk in the steep, dry terrain.
+Campfire regulations minimise fire risk in the steep, dry terrain.
 The park's ecological integrity depends partly on the surrounding forested landscape acting as a buffer and wildlife corridor.
 Climate change is expected to bring more frequent summer drought conditions, increasing fire risk and potentially stressing the cold-loving aquatic fauna of the clear lakes.

 Visitor Ratings